 Every day I studied trail reports, the Mt San Jacinto Forum and other blogs to learn about this massive adventure.
-Since Palm Springs is so hot throughout most of the year and the Summit has snow during the winter and spring months, we decided on October 25, 2013 to make the journey up.
+Since Palm Springs is so hot throughout most of the year and the Summit has snow during the winter and spring months, we decided on October 25, 2013, to make the journey up.
 We got out to Palm Springs the night before and stayed at the Desert Lodge Motel since it was close to the trailhead.
-After a short 5 hours of sleep, we awoke at 2:00am and prepared for the hike.
-I always like to stretch for at least 30 mins and have a banana, bread and 5 hour energy to start.
-We made the short drive down Ramon Road until it dead ended into the North Lykken Trail.
+After a short 5 hours of sleep, we awoke at 2:00 am and prepared for the hike.
+I always like to stretch for at least 30 minutes and have a banana, bread and 5 hour energy to start.
+We made the short drive down Ramon Road until it dead-ended into the North Lykken Trail.

 Now, there are two trails you can take; one starts at the Palm Springs Desert Museum and the other is the trail we decided on, the North Lykken Trail.
 I had heard that the Museum trail could be confusing with all the false trails blazed and I’m very glad we took the North Lykken trail.
 It is a well-established and very easy to follow, especially since we were hiking in the dark with head lamps.